Jencastioni/quarantini-api/README.md

 ### User Stories

+- As a user, I would like to sign up.
+- As a user, I would like to sign in.
+- As a user, I would like to change password.
-- As a user I want to sign in/up
+- As a user, I would like to sign out.
-- As a user I want to Create a new < resource >
+- As a user, I would like to view all cocktail recipes.
-- As a user I want to Read multiple < resources >
+- As a user, I would like to add recipes.
-- As a user I want to Read a single < resource >
+- As a user, I would like to like a recipe.
-- As a user I want to Update a < resource > I own
+- As a user, I would like to comment on recipes.
-- As a user I want to Delete a < resource > I own
+- As a user, I would like to delete my comment.

 ### Technologies Used